Dickson Development wants to help you keep your home in tip-top shape. Check this page often for new tips and helpful maintenance reminders.

 When things get icy, your steps can get dicey.

 Masonry fireplaces and chimneys are made of brick, concrete block, stone, mortar, and other materials that are exposed to and adversely affected by the elements.
-They are often the most neglected items in a home, posing many potential and serious hazards, from fire to water damage.
+When neglected, they can become potential and serious hazards, from fire to water damage.

 Fortunately, with periodic maintenance, your masonry chimney can last a lifetime.
 If you can’t remember the last time you had your chimney checked, that’s a sure sign that it is time.
 “This is not a job for an amateur,” says Richard Dickson.
 “I strongly advise that you bring in a professional for most of the tips below.”